The awards nomination campaign will launch on October 1, at which time the online nomination form and the nomination template will become available.

 The Canadian College of Health Leaders recognizes that different healthcare sectors use different terminology to describe the individuals they serve.
 While the term “patient” is used for this award, it is considered an all-inclusive concept that includes all types of clients.

-Individuals and teams are eligible for this award.
+Individuals and teams operating in Canada are eligible for this award.
 To be considered, nominees must demonstrate organizational commitment and involvement of senior leaders, point of care/frontline workers, and patients and/or families, and sustainable approaches to addressing a patient safety challenge.
 Patient safety initiatives must demonstrate scalable and transferable learnings and how the initiative is improving patient safety outcomes.
 Established or in-progress initiatives are welcome to apply.

 All submissions must satisfy the following criteria: